-Coming from a very rainy part of the world, I truly understand what it feels like to get soaked from head to toe and to almost ruin, if not ruin, a pair of shoes from constant rain and no protection.
+Protecting your shoes from rain is not always so simple, especially depending on where you live.
+Having lived in very rainy parts of the world, I truly understand what it feels like to get soaked from head to toe and to almost ruin, if not ruin, a pair of shoes from the constant rain and no protection.
 Having had several of these experiences and being tired of them, I wised up and invested in a pair of cheap galoshes.
-Now I won’t get caught without them in certain cities and times of year.
+Now I won’t get caught without them in certain cities and times of the year.
 Yet it is strange that hardly anyone else wears them, at least from what I have seen and heard.
-Most people tend to frown upon them for their somewhat unattractive look.
-While I do agree that the old school cheap-looking black galoshes are ugly I say that the one’s who frown upon them, while their shoes get wet, are the fools!
+Most people tend to frown upon them for their somewhat unattractive looks.
+While I do agree that the old school cheap-looking black galoshes are ugly I say that the ones who frown upon them, while their shoes get wet, are the fools!

 Apart from my feelings towards trends, I do find this one pleasing being that many more men out there will be treating their shoes better by wearing their galoshes or Hunter boots on rainy/wet days.
 Americans can finally get over this stupid fear of looking dumb with their galoshes on, now they will be seen as ‘cool.’